linode/apl-docs/docs/apps/external-dns.md

 ## About

-ExternalDNS is required to make public service domains accessible by registering them with APL's front loadbalancer CNAME or IP address.
-When it is not enabled (default) APL will instead rely on [nip.io](https://nip.io) to create host names for all services.
+ExternalDNS is required to make public service domains accessible by registering them with the loadbalancer IP address.
+When externalDNS is not enabled, [nip.io](https://nip.io) will be used.

 The use of ExternalDNS is a prerequisite for using the following features:

 - Harbor private registries for teams.

-- The Builds self-service feature in APL Console (relies on Harbor).
+- The Builds self-service feature in the Console (relies on Harbor).

-- The Projects self-service feature in APL Console (relies on Harbor).
+- The Projects self-service feature in the Console (relies on Harbor).